-Why does my client want me to have workers' compensation insurance?
+Why does your client want you to have workers' compensation insurance?

 Many IT consultants start their own business because they want to avoid the unnecessary bureaucracy of working in a large organization.
 As an independent contractor, you may have more freedom, but you also may have to meet your clients halfway on a few issues, including workers' compensation insurance.